csmfindling/learning_variability/README.md

-<h1> Computational variability in reinforcement learning drives exploratory decisions in volatile environments </h1>
+<h1> Computational noise in reward-guided learning drives behavioral variability in volatile environments</h1>

 This is a project realised at Ecole Normale Supérieure by Vasilisa Skvortsova and Charles Findling under the supervisions of Valentin Wyart and Stefano Palminteri with collaborator Remi Dromnelle.